GavinBoller/Watchlist/README-ADMIN.md

 PROD_USERNAME_PATTERN='prod_%'  # Only show users with names like 'prod_user1'
 ```

-By default:
+The current configuration ensures complete data isolation by:
-- In development: all users are shown (DEV_FILTER_PATTERN=TRUE)
+- In development: excluding users with names like 'Sophieb%' or 'Gaju%'
-- In production: only includes users with names like 'Gaju%' or 'Sophieb%'
+- In production: only showing users with names like 'Sophieb%' or 'Gaju%'

+This bidirectional filtering ensures production users never appear in development dashboards and vice versa.

 ## Dashboard Features